upkie/upkie/README.md

 #### 🔵 Blue balancer

 A 200 Hz agent designed to check out Upkie's physical capabilities.
 It is repeatable, and a good entry point for newcomers.
 It balances the robot using PID feedback from the head's pitch to wheel velocities, plus a feedforward [non-minimum phase trick](https://github.com/tasts-robots/upkie_locomotion/blob/55a331c6a6a165761a85087b7bea35d1403a6cf9/agents/blue_balancer/wheel_balancer.py#L368) for smoother transitions from standing to rolling.
 An analytical inverse kinematics is also plugged in for crouching and standing up.
-(It is connected to the D-pad of the USB controller if one is found.)
+(It is connected to the D-pad of the USB controller, if one is found.)

 #### 🟣 Pink balancer